Piotrekol/CollectionManager/README.md

 ## CLI Usage

-The following command-line operations are supported:
+The following command-line options are supported:

 `-o` / `--Output`: Required.
 Output filename with or without a path.
+The filename extension will specify which format to save in: `.db` or `.osdb`.

 `-b` / `--BeatmapIds`: Comma or whitespace separated list of beatmap ids.
 This can also be a path to a file containing this list.